AFRINIC

-AFRINIC (African Network Information Centre) is the regional Internet registry (RIR) for Africa and nearby islands in the Indian Ocean, responsible for allocating and registering Internet Protocol (IP) addresses and autonomous system (AS) numbers in its service region.
+AFRINIC (African Network Information Centre) is the regional Internet registry (RIR) for Africa and nearby islands in the Indian Ocean, responsible for allocating and registering Internet Protocol (IP) addresses and autonomous system numbers (ASNs) in its service region.
 It also provides related technical and administrative services that support the Internet in Africa.
 Established in 2004, with headquarters in Ebene, Mauritius, AFRINIC is one of five regional Internet registries that coordinate a fundamental part of the technical infrastructure of the Internet.

 AFRINIC is a not-for-profit organization with about 2,400 members across 56 countries in its service region.
-Members include Internet service providers, Internet exchange points, governments, academic institutions, and other organizations and businesses that operate networks.
+Members include Internet service providers, Internet exchange points, governments, academic institutions, and other organizations and businesses that operate computer networks.
 AFRINIC allocates IP address space to members, maintains registration databases, develops policies in consultation with members and the wider Internet community, and provides technical training for network operators.
-AFRINIC charges members annual fees to cover its operational costs.
+It provides two types of IP addresses for members to use in their networks: IPv4 addresses, which are well-supported but scarce, and IPv6 addresses, which have less widespread support but are plentiful.
+The organization charges members annual fees to cover its operational costs.

 AFRINIC has had significant organizational and legal problems.
-In 2019, a news website reported that an AFRINIC staff member had modified the registration information for 4.1 million IPv4 addresses to sell them on the grey market.
-In 2020, AFRINIC and a member company, Cloud Innovation Ltd, began a series of legal disputes related to IPv4 address allocation, which led to frozen assets, many injunctions, and, in 2022, the dissolution of the AFRINIC board of directors by the Supreme Court of Mauritius.
+In 2019, a news website reported that a staff member had modified the registration information for 4.1 million IPv4 addresses to sell them on the grey market.
+In 2020, AFRINIC and a member company, Cloud Innovation Ltd, began a series of legal disputes related to IPv4 address allocation, which led to frozen assets, many injunctions, and, in 2022, the dissolution of the organization's board of directors by the Supreme Court of Mauritius.
 AFRINIC operated under court-appointed receivership starting in 2023.
-In June 2025, the receiver tried to conduct a board election, but halted it due to concerns about election integrity.
+In June 2025, the receiver tried to conduct a board election, but halted it due to concerns about electoral integrity.
 The receiver held a successful board election in September 2025.
+Cloud Innovation has continued lawsuits against AFRINIC, including a petition to the Supreme Court to dissolve the organization.